antofic/GraphCodable/Docs/UserGuide.md

 Again, the original data structure is lost and furthermore an object has been duplicated, with what follows in terms of memory.
 This happens because Codable doesn't store the *identity* of the references.
 Now, for references it is essential that the data structure is preserved: after decoding the program logic is compromised if two objects are decoded instead of one object.
 In GraphCodable, the identity of references is automatically derived from their *ObjectIdentifier*, although you can change this behavior.

 The way value types behave, it makes no sense to talk about which data structure to preserve; conversely, in certain cases their duplication/multiplication can be problematic if they contain a large amount of data.
+Consider for example a value type that implements the copy-on-write (COW) mechanism.
+Each time an instance of the type is archived, its internal buffer (a reference type) is encoded and re-encoded multiple times even though it is shared (i.e.: when `isKnownUniquelyReferenced( buffer )` returns `false`), multiplying the size of the encoded data.
+During decoding separate buffers are created, all with identical content, multiplying the the memory required after dearchiving.

 For this reason, in analogy to the `Identifiable` system protocol, GraphCodable allows to define an identity for encoding and decoding also for value types (by default they don't have one), via the `GIdentifiable` protocol.
-Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier*.
+Reference types can also make use of the `GIdentifiable`protocol where for some reason it is necessary to define an identity other than the one derived from *ObjectIdentifier* or remove at all their identity.

 ### Reference types identity